MicrosoftDocs/visualstudio-docs/bridge/articles/configure-bridge-to-kubernetes.md

 ## Kubernetes configuration

-The Kubernetes configuration (kubeconfig) file is default to `$HOME/.kube/config`, but you can set it by using the KUBECONFIG environment variable.
+The Kubernetes configuration (kubeconfig) file is default stored at `~/.kube/config`, but you can set it by using the KUBECONFIG environment variable.

-If you're using Visual Studio, you can edit the Kubernetes configuration in the IDE by using the **Debug launch profiles UI** in the Debug properties.
+If you're using Visual Studio, you can edit Bridge to Kubernetes launch profile in the IDE by using the **Debug launch profiles UI** in the Debug properties.
 See [Edit launch profile](./bridge-to-kubernetes-vs.md#edit-launch-profile).

 ![Screenshot showing the Debug launch profiles UI.](./media/bridge-to-kubernetes-vs/edit-profile-for-bridge-to-kubernetes.png)